Eronixy/sari-sari/README.md

 ## Overview
 Sari-Sari CSV Parser is a web application designed to parse and display data from a CSV file in a table format.
 It also includes a search functionality to filter the displayed data.

-## Files
-- **index.html:** The main HTML file that sets up the structure of the web page.
-- **sari-sari.csv:** The CSV file containing the data to be parsed and displayed.
-- **script.js:** The JavaScript file that handles the CSV parsing and search functionality.
-- **style.css:** The CSS file for styling the web page.

 ## Features
 - Parses data from a CSV file and displays it in a table.
 - Allows users to search and filter the displayed data.